REMARKABLE'S WHITEBOARD PAINT BLOG

 In tic-tac-toe, the participants soon come to realize that the best response from both players results in a draw.
 For this reason, the game is usually played by young children, who haven’t yet learned the best strategy for winning, but who can nonetheless benefit from practicing good sportsmanship if they lose.

-Hangman is a guessing game for two or more players typically played with pencil and paper but is much more fun to play on the vast surface of your whiteboard wall.
+Hangman is a guessing game for two or more players typically played with pencil and paper but is much more fun to play on the vast surface of your whiteboard painted wall.
 One player thinks of a word, phrase, or sentence and the other player or players try to figure out the answer by suggesting letters within a limited number of guesses.
 The answer is signified by a row of short lines that correspond to each of the answer’s letters.
 Typically, slang words and phrases and proper nouns, such as the names of people, geographical locations, movies, and brands cannot be used.
 If the player who is guessing suggests a letter that occurs in the answer, the other player writes that letter in all of its proper positions.
 And if the letter suggested doesn’t occur in the answer, the other player draws one part of a hanged man stick figure as a tally mark.

 At any point in the game, the player guessing the answer can try to figure out the whole thing, and if he or she is right, the game ends and the guesser wins.
 If not, the other player can penalize the guesser by adding one part to the hangman figure.
 Conversely, if the guessing player makes enough erroneous guesses to allow his opponent to finish drawing the figure, the game is also over, and this time the guesser loses.
 However, the guesser can also win by guessing all the letters that are contained in the answer, thereby completing the word, before the diagram is finished.